nerc-project/nerc-docs/docs/openshift-ai/data-science-project/using-projects-the-rhoai.md

 As you can see in the project's details figure, our selected data science project currently has no workbenches, storage, data connections, pipelines, or model servers.

-## Populate the data science project with Workbench
+## Populate the data science project with a Workbench

 Add a workbench by clicking the Create workbench button as shown below: